Computer graphics: Sprite graphics

 A sprite is a two-dimensional image or animation that is integrated into a larger scene.
 Initially including just graphical objects handled separately from the memory bitmap of a video display, this now includes various manners of graphical overlays.

 Originally, sprites were a method of integrating unrelated bitmaps so that they appeared to be part of the normal bitmap on a screen, such as creating an animated character that can be moved on a screen without altering the data defining the overall screen.
 Such sprites can be created by either electronic circuitry or software.
 In circuitry, a hardware sprite is a hardware construct that employs custom DMA channels to integrate visual elements with the main screen in that it super-imposes two discrete video sources.
 Software can simulate this through specialized rendering methods.

 Vector graphics

 Vector graphics formats are complementary to raster graphics.
 Raster graphics is the representation of images as an array of pixels and is typically used for the representation of photographic images.
-Vector graphics consists in encoding information about shapes and colors that comprise the image, which can allow for more flexibility in rendering.
+Vector graphics consists of encoding information about shapes and colors that comprise the image, which can allow for more flexibility in rendering.
 There are instances when working with vector tools and formats is best practice, and instances when working with raster tools and formats is best practice.
 There are times when both formats come together.
 An understanding of the advantages and limitations of each technology and the relationship between them is most likely to result in efficient and effective use of tools.